rackerlabs/support-how-to/content/how-to/office-365/set-up-your-microsoft-365-exchange-online-mailbox-in-outlook-for-windows/index.md

 1. Navigate to [office.com](office.com) in the web browser of your choice.
 Click **sign in** and enter your email address and password when prompted.

-2. In the upper right, click **Install Office** and then select **Install premium Office 365 apps**.
+2. In the upper right-hand corner, click **Install Office** and then select **Install Premium Office 365 Apps**.

 3. When the download completes, run the installer.

-4. Allow the Office installer to make changes to your device, if prompted.
+4. If prompted, allow the Office installer to make changes to your device.

-5. Click **Close** after the installation completes.
+5. After the installation completes, click **Close**.

 6. Open the **Start** menu and navigate to **Outlook**.